libical/libical/doc/UsingLibical.md

 These routines will construct a parser object to which you can add lines of input and retrieve any components that the parser creates from the input.
-These routines work by specifing an adaptor routine to get string data from a source.
+These routines work by specifying an adaptor routine to get string data from a source.
 For example:

 ```c